kaisdukes/health-tracker/docs/2023-workout-log.md

 Today I made a purchase from [Predator Nutrition](https://www.predatornutrition.com) for three products (ingredients below).
 Are these going to actually work?
 I'm not sure.
 I'm already eating a well thought out and balanced diet while cutting, sleeping well, taking whey protein, creatine, BCAA, multivitamins, HMB, omega-3 and B12.
 I feel I may be starting to get into the area of diminishing returns with further supplements.

 However, the three products by [Competitive Edge Labs](https://competitiveedgelabs.com) looked like they were well thought out.
 They're mostly natural herb extracts for boosting testosterone and promoting muscle growth.
-I spent time going through each and every ingredient, and most of them appeared to have scientific research studies showing modest but significant effects.
-I'm not expecting miracles as these are not steroids, but at my age I'll take whatever works.
+I spent time going through each and every ingredient, and most of them appeared to have scientific research studies showing modest but significant effects. **I'm not expecting miracles as these are not steroids**, but at my age I'll take whatever works.

 I'm going to try a 4-month course.
 The testosterone booster needs to be cycled to avoid tolerance (6 weeks on / 4 weeks off), but the anabolic boosters should be fine to take continuously over that period.